TDCC-NES Project initiatives

 As a collaboration among multiple institutions and universities in the Netherlands, it will develop discipline-specific knowledge through structured courses, workshops, and training, as well as collect it and make it accessible through an online platform.
 The structure of the academy will encourage knowledge retention and foster long-lasting collaboration among researchers from different fields and universities.

-The project envisions a pilot training program as an agile start aimed at testing the training system and collecting feedback from participants regarding topics and disciplines.
+The project envisions a pilot fellowship program as an agile start aimed at testing the training system and collecting feedback from participants regarding topics and disciplines.
 The pilot would consist of a series of workshops and collaborative activities focused on interoperability and reuse of data and software, targeting researchers and open to RDM specialists and research support staff.

 Bottleneck 3: Sustainable software